sobamask22/DeliverySchedule-Power-BI/README.md

 - **Category Focus:** All visuals and metrics are filtered to highlight chilled product purchases.
 The filter can be adjusted to view any category.

-- **Top Products:** A bar chart displays the top 3 chilled products by total purchase volume, spotlighting the change in volume per month
+- **Top Products:** A bar chart displays the top 3 chilled products by total purchase volume

 - **Monthly Trends:** A combined line and bar chart tracks month over month changes in order volume and purchase cost